18F/tech-talks/.github/ISSUE_TEMPLATE/talk.md

 - [ ] Update the TTS Guilds calendar entry for this talk to add the talk details.
 - [ ] Enable Relay Conference Captioning (RCC) via [FedRelay](https://www.sprintrelay.com/federal).
-- [ ] Ask the parties responsible for the Engineering Chapter newletter for that week to add details about the talk(s) to the newsletter.
 - [ ] Announce the talk(s) in #tech-talks, #dev, #18f, #18f-dev-accounce when date is set
 - [ ] Announce the talk(s) in same channels on Slack in the morning, and follow up with a reminder just before they're about to begin.
 - [ ] Upload video and transcript to [Google Drive](https://drive.google.com/drive/folders/1HEc6rMvFvbeFb08KY5ohO3IXnygPChVk).